thegetty/terracottas/source/views/guide.md

 acquired individually.
 By far the largest group of terracottas, however, consists of votive dedications from sanctuaries and cemeteries in Apulia, Lucania, Calabria, Campania, and on Sicily.
-Most were donations received in the 1970s–80s and destined to form a study collection.
+Most were donations received in the 1970s and 1980s and destined to form a study collection.

 With the aim of facilitating further research on this material, this index provides links to over 1,000 terracottas.
 Two major lots consist